freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/sass/nest-css-with-sass.md

 </section>

 ## Instructions

 <section id='instructions'>

-Use the nesting technique shown above to re-organize the CSS rules for both children of <code>.blog-post</code> element.
-For testing purposes, the <code>h1</code> should come before the <code>p</code> element.
+Use the nesting technique shown above to re-organize the CSS rules for both children of `.blog-post` element.
+For testing purposes, the `h1` should come before the `p` element.

 </section>

 ## Tests

 <section id='tests'>

 ```yml